Kaushik-Indukuri/Trie-Slingshot/README.md

 ## TODO
-- Make server more scalable since only 3 workers can currrently run at the same time
+- Make server more scalable by transitioning to asynchronous workers so requests won't get piled up
 - Improve efficiency of trie